SWI-Prolog/plweb-examples/core/nonground2.md

-# Grabbing an unbound variable from the term that appears as argument 1
+# Grabbing an unbound variable from argument 1

 ## Standard usage